 The timezones in the Antarctica

-There are several timezones in the Antarctica.
+There are altogether 9 official timezones in the Antarctica, but practically only 10 different times.
 Countries with a large distance from West to East are often devided into two or more timezones to adjust daytimes to the position of the sun.
 Timezones are always computed relatively to UTC, the "Universal Time Coordinated".

-The next clock change in Vostok will be on October 25th, 2020 at 8:00 to standard time.Back to overview: Antarctica
+The next clock change in Vostok will be on March 28th, 2021 at 6:00 to daylight saving time.Back to overview: Antarctica